rich-murphey/wasm-hostcall-example/README.md

 ## About This Project

-This is an example of how to export and import functions between a Rust application that loads WebAssembly, and Rust WebAssembly it loads.
+This is an example of how to export and import functions between a Rust application that loads [WebAssembly][WebAssembly], and Rust WebAssembly it loads.

+This Rust appliction uses [Wasmtime][Wasmtime] to load and run WebAssembly.
 Wasmtime is quite new and evolving, especially new features to import/export functions between Wasm and host.
 This demo is intended to show some ways to work with interim limitations on argument types.

-Currently, in the raw interface between the host and WebAssembly, arguments are limited to integer and floating point numbers.
-So, in order to pass a string, the offset and length are passed instead.
+One of the limitations is on the arguments to function calls between between the host and WebAssembly.
+In low-level assembly, arguments are limited to integer and floating point numbers.
+In high-level languages such as Rust, the intergers can represent pointers to data types in memory.
+That is the focus of these examples.

+In order to pass a string, the offset and length are passed instead.
 To pass an arbitrary object, the offset and length of a serialized copy is passed instead.
 To pass a fixed size struct that contains no pointers (i.e. implements Copy), the offset and size is passed instead.

 Suggestions and comments are welcome.
 Please feel to open an issue if you can suggest better ways of writing these, or find parts that are